Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     }
     ```

-11. Run the application, select all three windows in the second building (on the right of the simulator) and choose **Register**.
+11. Run the application, select all three windows in the second building (on the right in the simulator) and choose **Register**.
 Once the windows display as cyan, select the **Connect** button for the devices to start sending telemetry through the IoT Edge Gateway.

     ![The Smart Meter Simulator displays with multiple smart meters sending telemetry."](media/smartmetersim_registerandconnect.png "Smart Meter Simulator")